Svalbard: Economy

 The three main industries on Svalbard are coal mining, tourism, and research.
 In 2007, there were 484 people working in the mining sector, 211 people working in the tourism sector, and 111 people working in the education sector.
 The same year, the mining yielded revenues of 2.008 billion Norwegian kroner (US$227,791,078), tourism 317 million kroner (US$35,967,202), and research 142 million kroner (US$16,098,404).

 In 2006, the average income for economically active people was 494,700 kroner, 23% higher than on the mainland.
 Almost all housing is owned by the various employers and institutions and rented to their employees; there are only a few privately owned houses, most of which are recreational cabins.
 Because of this, it is difficult to live on Svalbard without working for an established institution.

 Since the resettlement of Svalbard in the early 20th century, coal mining has been the dominant commercial activity.
 Store Norske Spitsbergen Kulkompani, a subsidiary of the Norwegian Ministry of Trade and Industry, operates Svea Nord in Sveagruva and Mine 7 in Longyearbyen.
-The former produced 3.4 million tonnes in 2008, while the latter uses 35% of its output to fuel the Longyearbyen Power Station.
+The former produced 20 million tonnes from the period 2001–2009, while the latter uses 35% of its output to fuel the Longyearbyen Power Station.
+In March 2020, the Sveagruva mining settlement was shut down due to budget related issues and efforts to clean up after coal mining in Svalbard.

 Since 2007, there has not been any significant mining by the Russian state-owned Arktikugol in Barentsburg.
-The Gruve 7 mine is scheduled to shut down in 2025.
+The Gruve 7 mine shut down in June 2025.